lucax88x/PrimitiveObsession/README.md

 }
 ```

 We are offered a bunch of native Autofac facilities for registering this class.
-Either we can use lambdas
+Either we can use a lambda:

 ```csharp
 builder.Register(c =>